grafana/loki/docs/sources/setup/install/helm/install-microservices/_index.md

 This Helm Chart deploys Grafana Loki on Kubernetes.

-This chart configures Loki to run Loki in [microservice / distributed mode]({{< relref "../../../../get-started/deployment-modes#microservices-mode" >}}).
+This chart configures Loki to run Loki in [microservice mode]({{< relref "../../../../get-started/deployment-modes#microservices-mode" >}}).
 The microservices deployment mode runs components of Loki as distinct processes.

 The default Helm chart deploys the following components:
 - **Compactor component** (1 replica): Compacts and processes stored data.